dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-querying.md

 title: "Querying the Metadata API"
 id: "metadata-querying"
 ---
 Accounts on the _Team_ and _Enterprise_ plans can query the dbt Metadata API.

+_Note that this API is currently not available on [Single Tenant deployments](https://docs.getdbt.com/docs/dbt-cloud/deployments/single-tenant-deployment)._

 ## Authorization